 Around 15, So, you have to use the VÄKI minimum 15 times in order to it being more sustainable than a disposable paper cup.

-CO2 footprint of a 450 ml stainless steel mug
+CO2 footprint of a similar 450 ml stainless steel mug

-Stainless steel mug has around 6,5 kg CO2/kg material carbon factor/CO2 intensity (approx. 350 g)
+Stainless steel mug has around 6,5 kg CO2/kg material carbon factor/CO2 intensity (product weight ≈ 350 g)

 The production of a stainless steel mug adds around 2,3 kg CO2/kg